goeiebook/creativelab/README.md

 What a great little story, with humor and all.
 It's like the Peanuts' [kite-eating tree](http://peanuts.wikia.com/wiki/Kite-Eating_Tree).
 This aspect of experience is amazing to me, because of how automatically stories unfold.
 And then there is the fractal-like similarity to other stories.
 These thoughts are in my mind while I bounce my white rubber ball along the sidewalk.
 The basketball was unexpected, and now I wonder what will happen tomorrow.
 With a bit of luck the story will become even better.

 ---

+And now, to submit my masterpiece of generated art.
+Clicking the 'submit' button takes quite a while... and then fails.
+500 Server Error.

 [default]:
 https://raw.githubusercontent.com/goeiebook/creativelab/master/images/default.jpg